Associate professor, principal researcher

 - Adaptive governance

-Thomas Hahn’s research focuses on ecological and institutional economics in relation to ecosystem services, climate action, green economy, sustainability transformation, and adaptive governance of social-ecological systems
+Hahn is Associate Professor in environmental social science, specialised in ecological economics.
+His research focuses on ecological and institutional economics in relation to ecosystem services, climate action, sustainability transformation, post-growth economy, and adaptive governance of social-ecological systems.

 Hahn recently won a large Mistra research grant of 40 MSEK together with Stephan Barthel and 20 other researchers for the project Fair Transformation to a Fossil Free Future (FAIRTRANS).